 Founded by the husband-and-wife team of Gary and Faye Byers, Countryside Homes has more than 30 years of service in Kentucky.
 Gary is especially obsessed with putting Kentuckians in great, affordable modular homes.

-Paying attention to even the minor details, the Countryside Homes team builds all its properties with features that make the structure cozy and livable.
+Paying attention to even the minor details, the Countryside Homes team builds all its properties with features that make them cozy and livable.

 Those features include GE appliances, 2×6 inch frames with insulation, decorative glass entryways, Thermopane double-insulated glass doors and windows, and 50-gallon water heaters.